 - Companions: Rose Tyler and Captain Jack Harkness

 - Favorite episodes: The Empty Child; The Doctor Dances; Bad Wolf

 I really wish Christopher Eccleston would have done more than just one season of Doctor Who.
 His portrayal of The Doctor was, as he would have said, “Fantastic”.
 It would have been amazing to have him come back as the 9th Doctor in the 50th anniversary, making it a tale of 4 (or 5?) doctors.
-Alas he had his reasons why he left and we can always hope that one day the wounds of Doctor Who heals and he decides to come back for a special.
+Alas, he had his reasons why he left and we can always hope that one day the wounds of Doctor Who heal and he comes back for a special.

 The tenth Doctor – David Tennant (Time: 2005 – 2010)